mikeraab/docker001/Participant-Guide.md

 ***

-## Use Github and Docker Hub together to build an Image and Run the Container
+## Use GitHub and Docker Hub together to build an Image and Run the Container

-**Requirements: user account for Github and DockerHub**
+**Requirements: user account for GitHub and Docker Hub**

 > *Note - if you do not have a Github account, get a free one here: [https://github.com/join](https://github.com/join)*

-Now, you will explore another method of creating a image using GitHub and Docker Hub.
+Now, you will explore another method of creating an image using GitHub and Docker Hub.

-> *Note - in this exercise you will fork an existing hello-world like repository, that you will call hello-earth, then modify its web page: Index.html in Github to trigger an automated Docker image build in Docker Hub.
+> *Note - in this exercise you will fork an existing hello-world like repository, that you will call hello-earth, then modify its web page: Index.html in GitHub to trigger an automated Docker image build in Docker Hub.
 You will then verify the successful build and run the image as a container in your Docker environment.*

-**To begin, fork this Github Docker001 repo to your own**
+**To begin, fork this GitHub Docker001 repo to your own**

-Log into you Github account:
+Log into you GitHub account:

 https://github.com/login